-If you have a tooth that just won’t stop hurting, then a root canal in Lincoln might be just what you need to achieve lasting relief.
-For many patients, hearing this would be considered bad news, but in truth, this procedure’s reputation is largely undeserved.
+If you have a tooth that just won’t stop hurting, then root canal treatment in Lincoln, NE might be just what you need to achieve lasting relief.
+For many dental patients, hearing this would be considered bad news, but in truth, this procedure’s reputation is largely undeserved.
 Thanks to the tools and techniques used here at South Ridge Dental, our root canal patients report feeling virtually no discomfort, much to their surprise!
 It’s actually one of the best tools we have for stopping severe dental pain, not causing it!

 When the inner portion of your tooth that houses all of your nerves becomes damaged, bacteria accumulate and can cause infection.
 So, if you find that you have a severe toothache that won’t go away, you may need root canal therapy to ease your pain and prevent the infection from spreading to your other teeth.
 Some symptoms that you may experience include:

 If you’re experiencing any of these, be sure to contact us immediately.
 We’ll be more than glad to walk you through ways to help ease your pain and get you an appointment as soon as possible.

 For this procedure, your dentist in Lincoln will start by numbing your tooth until you can’t feel a thing.
 They’ll then create a small hole in the enamel so they can reach the infected pulp.
 It will be removed, the inside of the tooth will be thoroughly cleaned, and then it will be rebuilt with a custom-made restoration to bring repair its strength and appearance.
 Afterward, the tooth can be expected to look and function like normal for years to come.